cmcervantes/cmcervantes.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior data scientist and the Section Supervisor for an information extraction (IE) section at the Johns Hopkins University Applied Physics Laboratory, working at the intersection of artificial intelligence / machine learning (AI/ML) and knowledge representation.
+AI leader, researcher, and engineer with a track record of managing teams, developing innovative solutions, and advancing AI from idea to impact.
+Passionate about tackling unsolved AI challenges, mentoring teams, publishing research, and driving strategic direction.

 My current research interests include trustworthy AI, the intersection of NLP, LLMs, and knowledge graphs, and healthcare analytics.